C.P.O. Sharkey: The Tonight Show cigarette box incident

 Rickles was a guest on the December 13, 1976 episode of The Tonight Show, which that night was guest hosted by Bob Newhart.
 During his time he accidentally broke Johnny Carson's wooden cigarette box, an heirloom that he had kept on his desk on set since 1967.
 Rickles was doing a gag as an immigration agent and was using Carson's cigarette box as a rubber stamp on papers.
 After one particularly hard slam, Rickles noticed that the box was broken and went into mock panic.

 Carson returned to the show the following night and quickly noticed the broken box.
 Bandleader Doc Severinsen, who was sitting in for the absent Ed McMahon, explained that Rickles broke it the night before after "having a fit" when a joke didn't go well.
-When told that C.P.O.
-Sharkey was taping nearby, Carson, broken box in hand, took a camera crew and barged into the adjacent studio as they were taping a scene and yelled at Rickles, all to the delight of the studio audiences of both shows.
+When told that CPO Sharkey was taping nearby, Carson, broken box in hand, took a camera crew and barged into the adjacent studio as they were taping a scene and yelled at Rickles, all to the delight of the studio audiences of both shows.
 Carson mocked Rickles's comedic style, calling him a "big dummy", and also teased actor Harrison Page, speaking to him in an exaggerated jive accent.
 As Carson prepared to leave, Rickles announced him to his own audience; Carson turned on his heels and mockingly glared at Rickles shouting, "They know who I am!" and playfully slapped his face before walking back into his own studio.

-On 13 November 1978, nearly seven months after C.P.O.
-Sharkey had ended, Rickles, this time guest-hosting The Tonight Show himself while talking with guest Carroll O'Connor, inattentively started slamming Carson's new cigarette box on the desk, but stopped when he realized what he was doing; this time, the box remained intact.
+On 13 November 1978, nearly seven months after CPO Sharkey had ended, Rickles, this time guest-hosting The Tonight Show himself while talking with guest Carroll O'Connor, inattentively started slamming Carson's new cigarette box on the desk, but stopped when he realized what he was doing; this time, the box remained intact.

 The original incident was often replayed in Tonight Show retrospectives.
 It was also featured in Mr. Warmth: The Don Rickles Project.
 In a 2005 interview with The New York Times, Rickles said that the incident was a genuine accident, but Carson and he played up the drama.
 "Knowing Johnny, he milked it a little bit.
 And I added to it."
 He also said he had no idea that Carson would barge in on his set that day.
 "I was really taken.
 In those days, those were bigger cameras than they are today.
 To schlep all that stuff into the other studio was quite an event."
 A clip of the event is included as bonus feature on the season-one DVD set.